rafaelldi/diagnostics-client-plugin/diagnostics-client-help/topics/custom-counters.md

 }
 ```

-To monitor a new counter, you need to specify the name of the `EventSource` (`Example.MyEventCounterSource`) in
+To watch a new counter, you need to specify the name of the `EventSource` (`Example.MyEventCounterSource`) in
 the `Providers` field.

 ![Monitor counters dialog with custom provider](custom-event-provider.png){ width="450" }